So you’re ready to add online programs to your list of offerings as a wellness professional.

 PayPal: the most ubiquitous online payment system, despite having consistently bad reviews.
 The main benefit of using PayPal is that it will allow clients to use more payment options including credit card or their bank account.

 Healthie: An all-in-one solution for interacting with your clients.
 This platform includes a video chat, lets you send invoices, processes payments, store documents (like recipes and meal plans), in-app chat, and more.
-This tool combined with That Clean Life for Business has been described as the “winning combination” by this lifestyle coach.
+This tool combined with That Clean Life has been described as the “winning combination” by this lifestyle coach.

 Practice Better: another option for an all-in-one client management system, Practice Better offers video chat, document storage, invoicing, payments, and more.